-One noteworthy example is the area of real estate financing transactions in Switzerland.
-The background is that the acquisition of Swiss real estate assets by foreign investors or foreign-controlled companies is subject to restrictions under the Swiss Federal Law on the Acquisition of Real Estate by Persons Abroad (the so-called Lex Koller).
+One noteworthy example of such restrictions are real estate financing transactions in Switzerland.
+The background is that the acquisition of Swiss real estate assets by foreign investors or foreigncontrolled companies is subject to restrictions under the Swiss Federal Law on the Acquisition of Real Estate by Persons Abroad (the so-called Lex Koller).